 • <index_name>: A unique name for your index.

-• <INDEX_TYPE>: The type of index to create (e.g., BTREE).
+• <INDEX_TYPE>: The type of index to create (e.g., BTREE, HASH).

-bytes32 txn_hash,
+bytes32 txnHash;

-address from_address,
+address pool;

-address to_address,
+address owner;

-uint256 token_id,
+uint256 amount0;

-/// @custom:index lp_events_by_pool BTREE (pool, block_number);
+/// @custom:index lp_events_by_pool BTREE (pool, blockNumber);

-/// @custom:index lp_events_by_owner BTREE (owner);
+/// @custom:index lp_events_by_owner BRIN (owner, blockTimestamp);

-event LpEvents(
+event LiquidityEvent(LiquidityEventData);

 Supported Index Types